December 15th 2017

-9. GTG: When should you look into plastic surgery, Botox and fillers?
-Could you be doing more harm than good if you do it too soon?
-Is there such as a thing as starting too soon in your opinion?
+9. When should you look into plastic surgery, Botox and fillers?
+Could you do more harm than good if you do it too soon?

 VD: This is a difficult question as it’s so personal.
 Having worked with plastic surgeons, it seems that the best results are seen when you’re young, but I would advise that putting it off isn’t necessarily a bad thing.
 There is plenty that you can do, but different approaches need to be taken for different areas.
 I often make referrals to eye surgeons who are able to perform simple, safe procedures that make a huge difference to the face.
 Non-surgical treatments can hit the wall quite quickly and depending on the situation, I would see no benefit in delaying referral.

 When it comes to ‘lifts,’ we need surgeons.
 However, one thing I would say is important to be mindful of is the stretching the skin - it does affect what you can do afterwards with regards to supporting the dermis and stimulating collagen once you’ve gone through that stage of intervention.

 I would judge it by a case by case basis.
 It’s important to weigh up the impact and look at the reasons for why the patient’s considering it.

 When it comes to Botox and fillers, there is no magic number for when it’s best to start.
 I’d recommend it to my patients who have premature signs of ageing or a massive wrinkle they wanted to get rid of for example.
 However, that being said, nothing makes me more furious than preventative Botox!